Satvik2101/Clean-Folder/README.md

 NOTE: -- If you don't have permission to move a particular file or 2 files with same name, one will probably get deleted.(fixed in V3.)
 In V3, any file in which an error occurs is moved to error_files folder.
 You will have to move them manually.
 V2 fixes some bugs.
+In V4, a new feature is added.
+Any documents mentioned in skip.txt will be ignored.
+You can create this file yourself.
+Clean_folder will create it on its first run anyways.
+Be sure to type the full name of the document including the extension.